AI Insights for CFOs

 Silvia holds an MSc in Computer Science from EPFL and a PhD in Computer Science from the University of York, UK.
 She has been a senior research fellow at the University of Trento and later at Politecnico di Milano, Italy.
 Here, she had the chance to work on Marie Curie and ERC projects relating to natural language processing.
 From 2012 to 2019, she was a Senior Manager and NLP expert at ELCA Informatique Switzerland, whose AI department she helped create and expand.
 Silvia joined the Swiss Data Science Center in 2019 and is currently its Chief Transformation Officer, in charge of the team leading organizations to digital transformation.

 Valerio started his career working for 7 years as a particle-physics researcher at CERN.
-There, he used state-of-the-art techniques to extract information from data, especially to search for traces of dark matter in particle collisions.
-Since 2016, he has worked in consulting, applying data science in several industries.
+In 2016, he moved to consulting, applying data science in several industries.
 First, he joined the Quant team of Ernst & Young in Geneva.
 Later, he created his own company, SamurAI sàrl, providing consulting services for his clients.
 He also has a passion for teaching very complex subjects in simple terms.
 That is why he particularly enjoys offering training programs to private companies and universities.
-Valerio joined the SDSC in Mai 2022 as a Principal Data Scientist with the mission of accompanying industrial partners and other institutions through their data science journey.
+Valerio joined the SDSC in May 2022 as a Principal Data Scientist with the mission of accompanying industrial partners and other institutions through their data science journey.

 Contact us